-2.3.3 Make-Before-Break Operation - All Versions
+2.3.3 Make-Before-Break Operation

 To use make-before-break operation, change the logic inputs from the ringing state directly to the talk state.
 Application of the talk state opens the ringing return switch, SW3, as the break switches SW1 and SW2 close.
 The ringing switch, SW4, remains closed until the next zero-crossing of the ringing current.
-While in the make-before-break state, ringing potentials in excess of the CPC7592 protection circuitry thresholds will be diverted away from the SLIC.
+While in the make-before-break state, ringing potentials in excess of the CPC7591 protection circuitry thresholds will be diverted away from the SLIC.
+This operational sequence is shown below in the "Make-Before-Break Ringing to Talk Transition Logic Sequence" on page 12.

-Make-Before-Break Ringing to Talk Transition Logic Sequence for All Versions
+Make-Before-Break Ringing to Talk Transition Logic Sequence

-State IN {RINGING} IN {TEST} LATCH T {SD} Timing Break Switches Ringing Return Switch (SW3) Ringing Switch (SW4) Test Switches Ringing 1 0 - Off On On Off Make-before-break 0 0 0 Z SW4 waiting for next zero-current crossing to turn off.
+State IN {RINGING} Latch T {SD} Timing Break Switches Ringing Return Switch (SW3) Ringing Switch (SW4) Ringing 1 - Off On On Make-Before-Break 0 0 Z SW4 waiting for next zero-current crossing to turn off.
 Maximum time is one-half of the ringing cycle.
-In this transition state current limited by the dc break switch current limit value will be sourced from the ring node of the SLIC.
-On Off On Off Talk 0 0 Zero-cross current has occurred On Off Off Off
+In this transition state, current that is limited to the dc break switch current limit value will be sourced from the ring node of the SLIC.
+On Off On Talk 0 Zero-cross current has occurred On Off Off

-2.3.4 Break-Before-Make Operation - CPC7592xA/B
+2.3.4 Break-Before-Make Operation